* * * * *

-The info is free.
-It's sponsored by Aubrey M. Horton (Hollywood script doctor; MFA, UCLA film school).Horton has consulted on projects for Warner Bros., Paramount, and HBO.
+ScriptDoctor911.com offers advice for screenwriters.
+It's sponsored by Aubrey M. Horton (Hollywood script doctor).
+Horton has consulted on projects for Warner Bros., Paramount, and HBO.
+Writers can use this service to maximize their talent before submittal to screenwriting contests, agents, and producers.

+Aubrey M. Horton is an award-winning screenwriter.
 He received his MFA in screenwriting from UCLA film school ("the Harvard of screenwriting").

-He's had five development deals and has consulted on projects for Warner Bros., Paramount, and HBO.
-He's also worked as a freelance story analyst for the Dick Clark Film Group.
+He's had six development deals and has also worked as a freelance story analyst for the Dick Clark Film Group.

-If you check out his "success stories," you'll discover that Horton has doctored scripts for five screenwriters who've won national competitions.
+Horton has doctored scripts for five screenwriters who've won national competitions.
 In 1999, a screenwriter (who has had several scripts doctored by Horton) wrote a project which won a Golden Globe nomination.

-In Creative Screenwriting magazine -- Jim Shea rated Horton as a "highly recommended" script doctor, i.e., placing him in the top 8 nationally.
+In "Creative Screenwriting" magazine -- Jim Shea rated Horton as a "highly recommended" script doctor, i.e., placing him in the top eight nationally.

-Horton has edited five books for the Directors Guild; he's worked as a judge for two national screenwriting competitions; he's given seminars at Barnes & Noble, Book People, the Austin Film Society, Borders Books, the Pickford Film Center, St. Edward's University; and he's taught numerous screenwriting workshops.
+Horton has edited five books for the Directors Guild.
+He's worked as a judge for two national screenwriting competitions.
+He's given seminars at Barnes & Noble, Book People, the Austin Film Society, Borders Books, the Pickford Film Center, and St. Edward's University.
+He's also taught numerous screenwriting workshops.
+Considered by some to be one of the best script doctors in Hollywood -- Horton offers in-depth feedback on screenplays.
+His MFA Method (tm) is based upon the techniques used at UCLA film school.

 Your script will be notated with suggestions.
 Typos and formatting mistakes will be highlighted.